taraldefi/external-documentation/grant-draft.md

 * As the Stacks ecosystem is still young, there are some pieces missing such as chainlink integration which we'd need for the price feeds of on-chain and off-chain assets.
 The plan is to start with an own oracle implementation that would ensure on-chain assets price is up-to-date
 * On-ramp and off-ramp is currently hard to integrate but with USDC planning to expand to stacks — then it will be possible.
 * Swapping bitcoin with TAL won't have an excellent user experience since it doesn't cover bitcoin transactions (yet).
-* Commercial risk: Unfriendly/confusing UI
+* Commercial risk: Unfriendly/confusing UI.
+Given that a large proportion of customers will still require fiat tokens, there will also need to be an on- and off-ramp piece that allows participants to access their funds and similarly repay loan amounts to the protocol.
 * Fraud risk: Bad actors
 * Technical risk: Security.
 Security is of most importance in DEFI.
 Happily Clarity is a decidable language and has extensive mechanisms to ensure security.
 The smart contracts will be secured, unit tested and battle tested to ensure security.